The Geysers

 The Geysers is the world's largest geothermal field, containing a complex of 18 geothermal power plants, drawing steam from more than 350 wells, located in the Mayacamas Mountains approximately 72 mi north of San Francisco, California.
 Geysers produced about 20% of California's renewable energy in 2019.
+Calpine, the largest generator of electricity from natural gas and geothermal resources in the US, generates power at the site.

 History

-For about 12,000 years, Native American tribes built steambaths and thermal pools at the Geysers and used the steam and hot water for healing purposes, as well as spiritual and ceremonial practices, and cooking.
+For about 12,000 years, Native Americans built steam baths and thermal pools at The Geysers and used the steam and hot water for healing purposes, as well as spiritual and ceremonial practices, and cooking.
 The thermal pools were used as a medicinal treatment for rheumatism and arthritis.
-While the heated muds were used to soothe skin rashes and other aches and pains, using the fumaroles as a natural energy source.
-When European Americans first entered the area, six Indian tribes inhabited the area around the Geysers, three bands of Pomo people, two bands of Wappo people, and the Lake Miwok people.
+The heated mud was used to soothe skin rashes and other aches and pains, using the fumaroles as a natural energy source.

+When European Americans first arrived, six local native tribes inhabited the area around The Geysers.
+These tribes included three bands of Pomo people, two bands of Wappo people, and the Lake Miwok people.
 The Wappo also collected sulfur which they called te'ke and a Wappo village, named tekena'ntsonoma (teke sulphur + nan well containing water + tso ground + no'ma village) was located about 12 mi southeast of Cloverdale and on the present-day Sulphur Creek.
-Today, Calpine Corporation, the largest generator of electricity from natural gas and geothermal resources in the US, generates power at the site.

 The Geysers were first seen by European Americans and named in 1847 during John Fremont's survey of the Sierra Mountains and the Great Basin by William Bell Elliot who called the area "The Geysers," although the geothermal features he discovered were not technically geysers, but fumaroles.

 Between 1848 and 1854, Archibald C. Godwin developed The Geysers into a spa named The Geysers Resort Hotel, which attracted tourists including Ulysses S. Grant, Theodore Roosevelt and Mark Twain.
 The resort declined in popularity in the mid 1880s, and rebranded itself to appeal to lower-income people.
 In 1938, the main building was destroyed in a landslide although the bar/restaurant, small cabins and the swimming pool stayed open, despite another fire in March 1957, until about 1979.
 In 1960, Pacific Gas and Electric began operation of their 11-megawatt geothermal electric plant at the Geysers.
 Unocal Corporation dismantled the remains of the resort in 1980.

-Five of the Geysers facilities were damaged in the Valley Fire of September 2015, suffering "severe" damage to their cooling towers.
-The main power houses were not damaged.
-The Kincade Fire was reported burning at John Kincade Road and Burned Mountain Road in The Geysers, at 9:27 PM on October 23, 2019.
-The fire started at 9:24 PM during an extreme wind event, and subsequently burned 77,758 acres (31,468 ha) until the fire was fully contained on November 6.

 The Geysers Geothermal Power Development project was designated as a California Historic Civil Engineering Landmark by the San Francisco Section of the American Society of Civil Engineers in 1976.